 You can easily find serviced and restored Pioneer SX-750 receivers online.
 You can get a serviced model for around $200.
 For a fully restored one, you are looking at at least $300.

 The SX-750 is an innovative, attractive, value-packed, and efficient receiver.
-It’s a great option for persons looking for vintage budget options.
+It’s a great option for persons looking for vintage stereo receivers at a reasonable price.

 You can learn more by checking out our comparison of Marantz and other receivers: